 Marker series.
 This marker is included in the Ohio Historical Society / The Ohio History Connection marker series.

 Location.
 40° 9.283′ N, 83° 2.641′ W. Marker is near Orange, Ohio, in Delaware County.
 Marker can be reached from Columbus Pike (U.S. 23).
+Marker is in Highbanks Metro Park.
 Touch for map.
-Marker is in Highbanks Metro Park, accessible from the Columbus Pike (US 23).
 Marker is at or near this postal address: 9466 Columbus Pike, Lewis Center OH 43035, United States of America.
+Touch for directions.